MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Choosing-a-pro-code-pattern.md

 Integrating your existing application with Fabric provides endless options for streamlining the data backend of your solution.
 By interoperating with Fabric, you can unify a multitude of disparate data sources on a single platform using a variety of tools and APIs.

 Fabric offers both OneLake APIs and Real-Time Intelligence APIs that are designed to quickly access and process your data.
 You can also use Data Factory to unify your data across environments through shortcuts and manage complex data processing tasks from up to 200 external sources.
-Even if your data isn’t on Azure, you can create shortcuts to bring your data into OneLake.
+Even if your data isn't on Azure, you can create shortcuts to bring your data into OneLake.

 You might be interested in this pattern if you: